-Who will serve as the Paoli Hospital trauma physicians?
+Who serves as the Paoli Hospital trauma physicians?

-Trauma surgeons from Thomas Jefferson University Hospital will be
+Trauma surgeons from Thomas Jefferson University Hospital provide trauma

-providing trauma care at Paoli.
-These surgeons are dual board-certified
+care at Paoli.
+These surgeons are dual board-certified in critical care

-in critical care medicine and general surgery, and will be the attending
+medicine and general surgery, and will be the attending physicians for

 Kris Kaulback, MD, is the